| |

 because we want you to have a thorough

-understanding of everything.
+applications.
 After all, if

 you don't know why we teach